 If a decision is an informed one, ie you know that sex tourism here is rife, that you are aware of scams etc, then YOU can decide if you would like to see what all the fuss is about!

 Have you been to a show in Thailand, whether for a hen/stag event, with a group of friends or your partner?
 Talk to us in the comment section below, or feel free to send us a private message.

 Found this post interesting?
-Please Pin & Share it!
+Please Pin for future reference!

 We are proud to host the #FeetDoTravel blog Linkup.
 If you have a blog post you would like to share, feel free to click on the picture below which will take you through to our Facebook Community and drop your link there.
 The link-up is open from Friday 12.00am (midnight UK time) and will close Sunday 12.00pm (midnight UK time).
 We are a fun and loyal group who are more than happy to comment, share and reciprocate!
 Happy Travelling Feet Fans!